Koko-66/Web-App-DevOps-Project/README.md

 Terraform is an Infrastructure as Code tool allowing to define and provision the infrastructure resources (e.g. virtual machines, networks, and databases) in a declarative way using code.
 The code defines the infrastructure configurations, which can then be executed to create, modify, or destroy the specified resources.

-IaC is a powerfull tool in the hands of DevOps enabling automation, version control, reusability and consistency in the provisioning and management of infrastructure resources.
+IaC is a powerful tool in the hands of DevOps enabling automation, version control, reusability and consistency in the provisioning and management of infrastructure resources.

 Terraform is used in this project to provision Azure resources needed to run the app on Azure Kubernetes Service (AKS).
 It comprises two modules: networking-module and aks-cluster-module.
-For more details on the setup of the Terraform project and modules see [Terraform project setup.md](https://github.com/Koko-66/Web-App-DevOps-Project/blob/main/Docs/Terraform_project_setup.md).
+For more details on the setup of the Terraform project and modules see [_Terraform project setup.md_](https://github.com/Koko-66/Web-App-DevOps-Project/blob/main/Docs/Terraform_project_setup.md).

 ## Kubernetes deployment

 Deploying the containers using Kubernetes offers significant advantages.
-It mitigates errors by automating the processes of deploying, scaling and updating applications, and adds to the overal portability of the whole app, which can be easily moved between different enviornments.
+It mitigates errors by automating the processes of deploying, scaling and updating applications, and adds to the overall portability of the whole app, which can be easily moved between different environments.
-It also allows to quickly scale the applicaton up or down, depending on need, and is designed to be self-healing - it monitors its components for failures and can automatically recover from them.
+It also allows to quickly scale the application up or down, depending on need, and is designed to be self-healing - it monitors its components for failures and can automatically recover from them.

-The doployment process and manifests used in this project are described in more detail in [Deploying_with_Kubernetes.md](https://github.com/Koko-66/Web-App-DevOps-Project/blob/main/Docs/Deploying_with_Kubernetes.md)
+The deployment process and manifests used in this project are described in more detail in [_Deploying_with_Kubernetes.md_](https://github.com/Koko-66/Web-App-DevOps-Project/blob/main/Docs/Deploying_with_Kubernetes.md)

+## CI/CD implementation

+The project takes advantage of the CI/CD capabilities of Azure DevOps' **Pipelines** to automate the building of Docker image and deployment of the app to the AKS cluster.
+This approach ensures automated, efficient and consistent process for implementing code changes and their deployment.

+The details of the CI/CD pipeline configuration can be found in the file [_Pipeline_configuration.md_](https://github.com/Koko-66/Web-App-DevOps-Project/blob/main/Docs/Pipeline_configuration.md)

 ## Contributors